cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 compromise resulting in access to these plaintext passwords is not an uncommon security incident, even among security-conscious companies.
-Moreover, plaintext password authentication over secure channels like TLS are also vulnerable to cases where TLS may fail, including: PKI attacks, certificate mishandling, termination outside the security perimeter, visibility to middleboxes, and more.
+Moreover, plaintext password authentication over secure channels like TLS is also vulnerable to cases where TLS may fail, including PKI attacks, certificate mishandling, termination outside the security perimeter, visibility to middleboxes, and more.